ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/technical_specification.md

 ### 7.3 Responder Matching

-In link calculations dealing with a target and a predictive period, only contributors present in both periods and in the same group shall be used to calculate the ratios.
+In link calculations, only responders present in both target and predictive periods and in the same group shall be used to calculate the ratios.
+The relevant link's Observation Count field shall be set to the number of matched responders.

 ### 7.4 Link Calculations

-For forward and backward links, the general ratio is the sum of the target period's responders divided by the sum of the predictive period's responders.
+For forward and backward links, the general ratio is the sum of the target period's responses divided by the sum of the predictive period's responses.
 In the case of the forward link, the predictive period is the previous period whereas for the backward link it is the next period.
 If the predictive period is not present in the dataset, or the value of the denominator is 0,